Efficient-Computing-Lab/EdgePersist/edge-registry/README.md

 ## Setup
 In order to setup Edge registry, an active Edge storage deployment must be present in a targeted cloud or on a single node.

 A bucket named *"registry-edge"* must be present in the Edge storage environment.
-(Connect to the MinIO console and create the bucket.)
+(_Connect to the MinIO console and create the bucket_)

 Make the installation script executable:
 ```sh